dparfrey/turbo_js_modal_bootstrap/README.md

 ## To Do
-* Move more stuff to crudMixin
-* Animations?
-* Ajax Add at top of list
+* Ajax - add at top of list

 ## Setup